9 Best Investment Apps in the UK for 2024

 Wealthify is an award-winning investment provider offering a smart approach to wealth management.
 Using a combination of market knowledge and technical expertise, it offers investment opportunities via a range of actively managed funds.

-Emboldening prospective clients with the promise to ‘make your money work harder’, the company offer numerous account options, as well as two investment portfolio styles – original and ethical.
-With its low barriers to entry (you can invest with as little as £1), Wealthify helps those with little or no investment experience to get a foothold on the financial market.
+Emboldening prospective clients with the promise to ‘make your money work harder,’ the company offers numerous account options and two investment portfolio styles—original and ethical.
+With its low barriers to entry (you can invest with as little as £1), Wealthify helps those with little or no investment experience get a foothold on the financial market.

 Wealthify Account Types: GIA, ISA, Junior ISA, SIPP